-Amidst the recent media accounts from the Wall Street Journal and others of an “American Rebellion Against AI,” students and others may be wondering about, not only about future job prospects, but whether they should even use AI.
+Amidst the recent negative media accounts from the Wall Street Journal and others of an “American Rebellion Against AI,” students and others may be wondering, not only about their future job prospects, but whether they should even use AI.

 As an educator, I think this is a fundamental question that all students from first grade to graduate level will, at one point in their studies, confront.